 If you have any questions about access, please email organizers _at_ walkingsidewalk.city

 Participation in the workshop is open to all interested.
-Attendees should submit a statement of interest by the ICT4S2018 general deadline of February 15, 2018.
-Notification of acceptance will happen on a rolling basis, with registration details posted on the ICT4S2018 website closer to the event.
+Attendees should submit a statement of interest by April 20, 2018.
+Notification of acceptance will happen on a rolling basis, with participants also having to register through ICT4S2018 Registration.
+Early bird rates last until April 20, 2018.

 Lorinc, J. (2017, November 6).
 Let’s talk about Sidewalk Labs’ $50 million investment.
 Spacing Toronto.
 Retrieved from http://spacing.ca/toronto/2017/11/06/lorinc-lets-talk-about-sidewalk-labs-50-million-investment/